Fart Lover Supreme - Donald Rump - E-Book

 “Only that she’s the hottest girl I’ve ever seen.”

 And that she was!
 Kimmy was about Murray’s height, blonde, bubbly and slender but well proportioned in all the right places.
-She had a pleasing smile unlike the hunchback that slobbered before Murray, was super smart—hell, their conversation about gaseous emissions depleting the ozone layer was what earned him a date—and, although Murray refused to admit it, he sensed a naughty streak about her.
+She had a pleasing smile unlike the hunchback that slobbered before Murray, was super smart—hell, their conversation about gaseous emissions depleting the ozone layer was what had earned him a date—and, although Murray refused to admit it, he sensed a naughty streak in her.

-“Whatever you do, avoid small, confined spaces with her and definitely don’t feed her any Mexican food,” Meyer tried to warn him.
+“Whatever you do, avoid small, confined spaces with her and definitely don’t feed her any Mexican food.”
+Meyer tried to warn him.

 “What?!”
 Murray couldn’t help but laugh.

-“Don’t take her to Taco Bell, numb nuts, or the same thing that happened to me will happen to you.”
+“Don’t take her to Taco Bell, numb nuts, or the same thing that happened to me will happen to you!”
 He looked as if he were about to reach across the table and wring Murray’s neck.

-Suddenly the sound of breaking wind filled Murray’s ears, followed by the sight of Meyer flying through the air and rolling off a picnic bench.
+Suddenly, the sound of breaking wind filled Murray’s ears, followed by the sight of Meyer flying through the air and rolling off a picnic bench.

 “Hey, Mmmmmurray.”
 Kimberly Grant looked as fine as ever, her blonde highlights glistening in the sun.
 “That better not be a friend of yours.”
 She pointed to the mangled brute trying to pick himself off the ground.

 Oh, shit.
 What exactly was he babbling about?
 Something about Mexican food and cramped spaces and some kind of mind fuckery that Meyer didn’t quite have time to express.
-Even if he did understand what the fuck Meyer was going on about, it wasn’t as if Murray could disclose it to his date, whose features seemed to narrow the longer it took him to come up with a response.
+Even if he did understand whatever the fuck Meyer was going on about, it wasn’t as if Murray could disclose it to his date, whose features seemed to narrow the longer it took him to come up with a response.

 “Yeah, what a LOSER!”
 Kimberly said as loud as she could.
 She grabbed a rock lying next to her foot and tossed it at Meyer, dinging it off the side of his head.

-Damn Kimmy was intense!
+Damn, Kimmy was intense!
 And an expert marksman.
 Or markswoman.
 Or whatever the fuck they wanted to be called these days.

-“Now about tonight...”
+“Now, about tonight...”
 Kimberly turned to Murray and smiled—you know, the type of smile that turned mushy, limp things into wood.
 “I don’t want to wait...”
 She finished off the soda that Murray was drinking.

 “So what exactly were you thinking...?”
 Murray was already throbbing.